 For tropical fish, maintain a temperature of around 75°- 80° F (24° C), depending upon fish kept.
 Check carefully for the presence of any tell-tale white spots appearing on the skin of the fish and treat them accordingly.
 If no white spots are observed on tropical fish within four days at this temperature, they can be moved from isolation.
 Remember, fish maintained at cooler water temperatures, such as pond fish, will require longer isolation times.

 These tomites move about looking for a host, which they must find within 2 to 3 days at 75° F (24° C) or they may die.
 Cooler temperatures will lengthen this time.
-IT IS THIS FREE SWIMMING STAGE that is most vulnerable to treatment.
-It is important to note that during these intermediate stages Ich tomites may also attach themselves to plants and be accidentally introduced into an aquarium or pond along with the new plants.
-Once the tomite attaches to the host, it matures and the cycle begins anew.

 The parasite forms a nodule under the skin or gill epithelium of the fish host.
 It constantly turns and moves under the skin, feeding on destroyed cells and body fluids.
 It continues to feed on the cells until it matures, causing damage to the skin tissue.
 This leads to osmotic stress, often resulting in secondary bacterial or fungal infections.